What's on @ The Co-op

 Pickles, jams, chutneys, lacto-ferments, dehydrated tid-bits and everything in between - preserving a glut from your garden or saving favourites at the height of their season is a great way to embrace the seasons and actively participate our the local food ecosystem.

 This is a member only event.
-2023 memberships are now available.
+2023 memberships are now available on our website.

 Sorry, we couldn't find any posts.
 Please try a different search.